jlchuun/lol-tracker/README.md

-# League of Legends Stack Tracker
+# League of Legends Stat Tracker